The Benefits of a Central AC Unit

 Clean the Condenser Unit

 A dirty condenser will reduce air flow, decrease the efficiency of your system and increase energy costs.
-To avoid the build-up of dirt and debris, turn off the power to the compressor unit prior to when you begin cleaning.
-Then, using an outdoor hose and cloth, gently scrub the coil fins and blades of your fan to remove dirt leaves, twigs and twigs.
-After cleaning the blades, wipe them clean using a paper towel and spray to clean.
-It is also recommended to straighten any bent fins that could be caused by the wind or other weather conditions.
+To avoid the build-up of debris and dirt, turn off the power supply to your compressor unit prior to you begin cleaning.
+Then using a garden hose, gently wash the coil fins and fan blades to remove dirt leaves, twigs, twigs and other debris.
+After cleaning the blades, wipe them using a paper towel and spray to clean.
+It is also recommended to straighten any bent fins that may be caused by winds, or other weather conditions.

 Line Sets

-If your central air conditioner is over 10 years old, you must consult a professional to inspect the line sets, the copper tubes that connect the indoor air conditioning evaporator coil and the outdoor compressor and condenser unit.
-The lines carry refrigerant and any cracks or rust can cause leaks that can result in inadequate cooling and expensive costs for utility.
+If your central air conditioner is more than 10 years old, you must consult a professional to inspect the lines, the copper tubes connecting the indoor air conditioning evaporator coil to the outdoor compressor and condenser unit.
+The lines are filled with refrigerant, and any cracks or corrosion can lead to leaks, which can result in inadequate cooling and higher cost of energy.

 Air Filter